 Students must audition for placement in this course and will receive private instruction of one contact hour weekly.
 This course may be repeated once for credit.
+Co-requisite: MUS 1010

 Class Piano/Non Music Majors

 Beginning piano for the non-music major.
 This course may be repeated four times for credit.